okfn/opendefinition/source/open-definition-dev.markdown

 ### 3.3.
 Recommendations for Open Licenses

+    NB: This section is still completely a work in progress, and may or may not be adopted.

 Licenses with the following characteristics help the open ecosystem by maintaining interoperability and avoiding high costs.
 (If AC and approval are mentioned in this document, might say we don't approve licenses not following these recommendations.)

 #### Reusable